markeyser/advanced-nlp-with-spacy/README.md

 # advanced-nlp-with-spacy

-Notes Udemy course Advanced NLP with spaCy
+This repository includes my notes about the DataCamp course ["Advanced NLP with Spacy"](https://www.datacamp.com/courses/advanced-nlp-with-spacy)